-America in God’s Providence is a high school course for American history that is written from a Christian worldview based on Reformed-Protestant beliefs.
-The course consists of a 1,011 page, heavily illustrated, full-color textbook and a 333-page Teacher Guide (that has within it the student workbook).
-The textbook is available as either a hardcover book or a PDF, and the Teacher Guide is available as either a softcover book or a PDF.
+America in God’s Providence is a high-school course for American history that is written from a Christian worldview based on Reformed-Protestant beliefs.
+The course consists of a 1,011 page, heavily illustrated, full-color textbook and a 333-page teacher guide (that has within it the student workbook).
+The textbook is available as either a hardcover book or a PDF, and the teacher guide is available as either a softcover book or a PDF.

-On page 18 of the textbook it says, “The study of history is the study of how nations have answered the following questions of allegiance: Who is ultimately in charge? and Whose law should be obeyed?”
+On page 18 of the textbook, it says, “The study of history is the study of how nations have answered the following questions of allegiance: Who is ultimately in charge? and Whose law should be obeyed?”
 With those questions in mind, the authors frequently analyze the faith of key historical figures.
 The early-Christian writer Tertullian is praised as having “stressed that the biblical worldview must serve as the standard in evaluating all competing worldviews” (p.
 26).
 Since the primary focus of the course is U.S. history, it often discusses the conversion of men such as Sam Houston (p.
-592) and Nathan Bedord Forrest (p.
+592) and Nathan Bedford Forrest (p.
 688) who had led scandalous or wicked lives prior to their conversion.
 At the same time, it sometimes describes some American leaders who have long been thought of us Christians as having abandoned a Reformed Protestant orthodoxy or essential beliefs of Christianity.
 One example of this is the sidebar titled “Abraham Lincoln’s Lapse of Faith” on page 636.

 There are some distinct differences in style between the first three units (based on material from three previous books) and the rest of the book.
 The first three units use more of a storytelling approach than do the rest of the units.
 In addition, many of the titles for the sidebars and the subsections of the textbook are puns in the first three units.
 For instance, “Are You My Mother?” is the title of a sidebar about pagan worship.
 “Jamestown’s ‘Lucky Strike’” is the heading for a section about the cultivation of tobacco as a profitable crop in the Jamestown colony—playing off the name of a brand of cigarettes.
 And “Going Dutch” heads the section about the Separatists deciding to move to Holland in search of religious liberty.
 The puns disappear in the last four units.